Are you an expat wife? Do you work?

 One of my fellow expat wife friends sent me a very kind message, because last month my husband was away and

 My timetable was the same as before, but on top of it my boys had four hospital appointments in one day, my baby was sick and I had three articles due (in my ‘spare time’ I’m a freelance journalist).
 I was averaging three hours sleep per night.
 One day I ate five baby fruit pouches because it was the quickest thing I could find to eat.

 The expat wife silent army

 My point is that I’m not alone.
-We push, we push, we push as if we’d never break.
-We’re like a trusty glass jar that never shows any sign of damage until one day, totally unexpected, it shatters into tiny pieces.
+We push, we push, we push… as if we’d never break.
+We’re like glass marbles that never show any sign of damage until one day, totally unexpectedly, they shatters into tiny pieces.

 That night I lay in the bath and collapsed.
 I’d already vomited in the kids’ toilets in a mall and got the shakes when I went to pay for my kid’s ice cream.
 My psoriasis (a stress induced rash) got so bad my elbows bled through my shirt.
 Some suggested I see a doctor, but it doesn’t take a medical genius to tell me that this no sleep lifestyle isn’t conducive to healthy wellbeing.